 Every Christmas, Birmingham attracts thousands to its city center so they can come and see the largest Christmas market in the UK and, actually, the largest German Christmas market in Europe outside of Germany and Austria.
 In fact, the Birmingham Christmas market is even bigger than the one in Berlin – no wonder Birmingham is famous for its Christmas spirit!

-Spanning all the way from the Bullring, down New Street, and up until the Birmingham town hall, the streets are lined with adorable, wooden huts selling a selection of trinkets, jewellery, toys, accessories, and, of course, food and drink.
+Spanning all the way from the Bullring, down New Street, and up until the Birmingham Town Hall, the streets are lined with adorable, wooden huts selling a selection of trinkets, jewelry, toys, accessories, and, of course, food and drink.

 Birmingham’s Christmas market truly is something you have to experience if you are visiting the city during the Christmas season.

-These are just 15 things that Birmingham is famous for – we’ve barely scratched the surface – but they should be enough to encourage you to pay this city a visit when you’re travelling around the British Isles.
+These are just 15 things that Birmingham is famous for.
+We’ve barely scratched the surface, but they should be enough to encourage you to pay this city a visit when you’re traveling around the British Isles.